ShadowTheHedgehogHacking/2P-ShdTH/README.md

 4. I get `Load failed.
 Please check the Memory Card` message when loading the game
 * Ensure you did not accidentally enable/check a separator in the Gecko Codes list, such as `=== Core Codes ===`, `=== Gameplay Tweaks ===` - these are not codes, just separators and should not be enabled
 5. The aspect ratio switches between 4:3 and 16:9 when someone uses Chaos Control
-* Ensure you are on Dolphin 2503 or newer.
-For 2P-ShdTH, you must also explicitly choose the Aspect Ratio in Dolphin's `Graphics` menu.
-Pick `Force 16:9`, `Stretch to Window`, or `Force 4:3`. `Auto` Aspect Ratio only works for the original game
+* Ensure you are on Dolphin 2506 or newer.
+Pick `Force 16:9`, `Stretch to Window`, or `Force 4:3`.
 6. I have a 16:9 monitor, and am using the widescreen version of the game, but I have black bars on the sides
 * Shadow the Hedgehog and Sonic Heroes have an abnormal aspect ratio.
-You need to either enable "Stretch to Window" or enable "Crop" in `Graphics -> Advanced` if using Force 16:9 option
+You need to either enable "Stretch to Window" with "Dolphin Widescreen Hack" option, or enable "Crop" in `Graphics -> Advanced` if using Force 16:9 option
 7. My screen explodes with weird textures everywhere
 * Do not use the Dolphin `Graphics Mods` -> `Bloom Removal` feature.
 Instead use the included Gecko Code if you want No Bloom
 8. My Wii / Wii U shuts down when loading a stage (Nintendont)